tristynferreiro/SHARC-buoy-data-transmission/Software/Scripts/README.md

         Simply open the script and run as normal (for Visual Studio Code, you would simoly press the play button (triangle) in the top right hand corner)
         <br><br>

-        NOTE: if you are using Visual Studio Code to run the script, please ensure you have pip-packages, pylance and python extensions installed or you may have trouble with running the script
+        NOTE: if you are using Visual Studio Code to run the script, please ensure you have installed pyserial and not serial.
+This can be done by running the command: <br>
+            $ pip install pyserial <br>
+        If you get the error "AttributeError: 'module' object has no attribute 'Serial'", uninstall serial and pyserial (if they are installed) and reinstall pyserial to fix the problem.
         <br><br>

 Please ensure that you choose an empty file to save the data to as the script appends data to the file.